 A PCA3 test has two parts:

-The urine needs to be collected right after the DRE.
-Results should be available within a few days.
+The results should be available within a few days.

-The doctor may recommend a "watch and wait" approach, with repeat testing each year or every few months to see if the results change.
+- taking a "watch and wait" approach, with testing at intervals, to see if the results change

 - further testing, to confirm if cancer cells are present

 - a biopsy, which means removing a few cells for testing in a laboratory